RichardPHarris/Personal-Projects/README.md

 # Instagram-post-integration-with-Discord
-With the Covid-19 pandemic forcing us to embrace online communication more then ever before, organizations are increasingly reliant on social media platforms to engage with their audience.
+With the Covid-19 pandemic forcing us to embrace online communication more than ever before, organizations are increasingly reliant on social media platforms to engage with their audience.

-With Instagram having proven time and again to be a key player in the social media space, and discord emerging as the platform of choice for gamers, as well as acting as a social hub for many community's, I felt it important to create a guide for anyone who would like to automate the process of posting an announcement to their discord server about a recent Instagram post.
+With Instagram having proven time and time again to be a key player in the social media space, and discord emerging as the platform of choice for gamers, as well as acting as a social hub for many communities, I felt it was important to create a guide for anyone who would like to automate the process of posting an announcement to their discord server about a recent Instagram post.

 ## Project goals